Internal medicine

 Vaccination Process

-3. Doctor's consultation: Temperature check, health status confirmation, Q&A
+3. Doctor's Consultation: Temperature check, health status confirmation, Q&A

-6. Issuance of vaccination certificate (if needed)
+6. Issuance of Vaccination Certificate (if needed)

 Post-Vaccination Precautions